ARTICLE VI. LIVABLE WAGES1

 21-89 Effective date.

-The amendments to this article shall take effect on January 1, 2014, and shall not be retroactively applied.
+The amendments to this article shall take effect on January 1, 2025, and shall not be retroactively applied; provided, that the prior version of this article shall theretofore remain effective.

 1